cmpt276-202305-group2/fic-scheduler/Documentation/Developer-Setup/developer-setup.md

 3. **Run `npm run start`** to start the frontend web server

-The frontend should now be running at http://localhost:3000/, but it will probably open a browser pointed there automatically so you might not even need to type that in.
+The frontend should now be running at <http://localhost:3000/>, but it will probably open a browser pointed there automatically so you might not even need to type that in.

-## N.B.
+## N.B

 **Both the frontend and backend are pretty good about hot-reloading, but there will be times when you need to restart their servers!**